RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 </details>

 > **Important note**: To use the automatic mode, the test/s must be previously documented according to the documentation schema (proposed by `qa-docs` team), in order to obtain the necessary information for the run.
-For example https://github.com/wazuh/wazuh-qa/blob/master/tests/integration/test_vulnerability_detector/test_general_settings/test_general_settings_enabled.py#L1-L55
+You can see an example of a documented test in [this piece of code](https://github.com/wazuh/wazuh-qa/blob/master/tests/integration/test_vulnerability_detector/test_general_settings/test_general_settings_enabled.py#L1-L55).

 #### Manual: Specify configuration parameters to launch the tests